Building Assets, Unlocking Access

 USAID Transforming Access to Housing Finance in India

-In partnership with Development Innovations Group (DIG) and Opportunity International, Habitat for Humanity International will improve housing conditions of a range of clients, from the unbanked to the poor and very poor.
-This will be done by advancing learning in innovative housing microfinance products and appropriately designed and outsourced household-level in the area of construction technical assistance for the clients and households, while providing the capacity via institutional technical assistance to the implementing partners and MFI s keen on housing for the affordable segment.
+In partnership with Development Innovations Group and Opportunity International, Habitat for Humanity International improved housing conditions of a range of clients, from the unbanked to the poor and very poor.
+This was done by advancing learning in innovative housing microfinance products and appropriately designed and outsourced household-level in the area of construction technical assistance for the clients and households, while providing the capacity via institutional technical assistance to the implementing partners and MFIs keen on housing for the affordable segment.
 The objective is to develop and roll out a commercially viable loan product for the housing microfinance industry and disseminate lessons to develop a fee for service model.

 IFC Housing Microfinance Toolkit for India